Does your technology add to your anxiety?

 Mind vs Technology and Anxiety

 The industry created the problem and then painted over the issue with more of the same problem.
 So there is a pattern here that also exists in other areas of healthcare.
-And things are not yet improving.

 Electronic anxiety emerges from the desire to fit in online and the hormone uptake from the feedback loop.
 We are our habits and created from a need to connect in a seemingly more effortless way; electronic use as a habit is here to stay.